-The final exam will take place in class and will be closed-book and closed-notes.
+There will be a midterm exam and a final exam.
+All the exams will take place in class and will be closed-book and closed-notes.

 Make-up exams are very rare and are possible only in the extreme conditions specified by University Policy.
 You should make prior arrangements with the instructor if you expect to miss an exam.